veersanyal/LearningApp/OAUTH_SETUP.md

 ## ✅ Implementation Complete!

-OAuth login with Google and Apple has been added to your app.
+OAuth login with Google has been added to your app.
 Here's how to set it up:

 ---